lowrycode/swaplett-project/README.md

 - **Aria-labelledby** - used for identifying the relevant modal (instructions or alert)
 - **Aria-checked** - used on toggle switch to indicate whether dark-mode is activated
 - **Aria-hidden** - for elements that are only used for aesthetics (e.g. icons) or for hidden functionality (e.g. audio elements)

+## Performance

+Images have been optimized to ensure fast page loading.
+Since transparency was required, WebP formats could not be used so carefully scaled PNG files were used instead to maintain a balance between small file sizes and sufficient resolution.

+The interactive elements on the page respond quickly, thanks to efficient JavaScript data structures and algorithms that prevent bottlenecks.
+Key optimizations include:
+- **shuffleArray function:** Uses the *Fisher-Yates (Knuth)* Shuffle Algorithm (O(n) time complexity) to efficiently shuffle large arrays of words.
+- **fetchDefinitionsArr function:** Leverages *Promise.all* to fetch word definitions in parallel, significantly reducing load time compared to sequential requests.
+- **unresolvedGridCells variable:** Implemented as a Set instead of an array for faster item removal.
+While the performance gain is minor due to the small number of items, it ensures cleaner and more efficient lookups.

+In the early stages of development, random words were fetched from the <a href="https://random-word-api.herokuapp.com/home" target="_blank" rel="noopener">Random Words API</a> instead of local JSON files.
+However, frequent downtime and the use of obscure words (many of which lacked definitions in the Free Dictionary API) led to a poor user experience.
+To address these issues, words were moved to local JSON files, which also eliminated the need for a blacklist of forbidden words.

 # Features